Morita theory and singularity categories: Completions

 so that in the relatively Gorenstein case, the completion of $R$ finitely builds the completion of $M$.
 Since $S$ is complete by hypothesis and $q^*M$ is small, $q^*M$ is complete over $S$ and hence $M$ is complete over $R$ which is, by assumption, itself complete.
 Thus $R$ builds $M$ as claimed. \end{proof}

-\begin{cor} If $R$ is complete, any complete relatively Gorenstein normalization defines the same notion of finite generation. \end{cor}
+\begin{cor} If $R$ is complete, any relatively Gorenstein normalization $q\colon S\lra R$, such that $S$ is complete, defines the same notion of finite generation. \end{cor}

-\begin{proof} Suppose we have two complete relatively Gorenstein normalizations $S_1\lra R$ and $S_2 \lra R$.
+\begin{proof} Suppose we have two such relatively Gorenstein normalizations $S_1\lra R$ and $S_2 \lra R$.
 We have a commutative diagram

+of ring spectra.
 Given an $R$-module $M$, this is small over $S_1$ if and only if it is small over $S_1\times S_2$ by Proposition \ref{prop:invariance}, and similarly it is small over $S_2$ if and only if it is small over $S_1\times S_2$.
 Accordingly it is small over $S_1$ if and only if it is small over $S_2$ as required. \end{proof}

 This permits us to understand small objects over $g$-regular rings in considerable generality.